DeepAstronomy/ExoplanetRadio/_posts/2023-08-30-many-worlds-toi-700.md

   actions:
     - label: "All Episodes"
       url: /episodes/
 excerpt: "Move over TRAPPIST-1, there a new system that is just as exciting.
-TOI-700 is a system of four rock y, Earth-sized worlds and some might be habitable"
+TOI-700 is a system of four rocky, Earth-sized worlds and some might be habitable"
 author_profile: true
 image: /assets/images/exoplanets/toi700e_art.jpg
 sidebar: